India: Supreme Court calls 'arbitrary' demolitions illegal – DW – 11/13/2024

 While officials have said the demolitions only targeted illegal buildings, rights groups and critics say they are an attempt to harass and marginalize religious minorities, pointing to a wave of rising religious tensions under Modi's rule.

-In February, London-based rights group Amnesty International said in a report that authorities in the Indian capital, Delhi, along with BJP-ruled states of Assam, Gujarat, Madhya Pradesh, Uttar Pradesh, have carried out demolitions as a "punishment" following communal clashes or protests against discriminatory government policies.
+In February, London-based rights group Amnesty International said in a report that authorities in the Indian capital, Delhi, along with BJP-ruled states of Assam, Gujarat, Madhya Pradesh and Uttar Pradesh have carried out demolitions as a "punishment" following communal clashes or protests against discriminatory government policies.

 The Supreme Court in its judgement on Tuesday said selective demolitions without addressing similar illegal structures are considered arbitrary and potentially malicious, indicating punitive intent.